Michael Cannon-Brookes Sells 8,241 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 8,241 shares of the firm’s stock in a transaction on Monday, April 1st.
-The stock was sold at an average price of $193.55, for a total transaction of $1,595,045.55.
-Following the completion of the sale, the chief executive officer now owns 506,547 shares in the company, valued at $98,042,171.85.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+(NASDAQ:TEAM – Get Free Report) CEO Michael Cannon-Brookes sold 8,241 shares of Atlassian stock in a transaction dated Friday, April 5th.
+The stock was sold at an average price of $196.25, for a total value of $1,617,296.25.
+Following the completion of the sale, the chief executive officer now owns 473,583 shares of the company’s stock, valued at $92,940,663.75.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.

 Michael Cannon-Brookes also recently made the following trade(s):